Maklaro-GmbH/SliderAssetsNew/README.md

 ## Deployments

 There is only a `master` branch.
-Deployments there will automatically go to production on Netlify.
+Deployments there will automatically go to the GitHub Pages.

-The deployment URL is: https://slider-assets.maklaro.com (Netlify domain: https://maklaro-slider-assets.netlify.app).
+The deployment URL is: https://slider-assets.maklaro.com.

 ## SVG coloring